rkuma183/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 But a protective case adds to weight.

-Unlike some PCs, MacBooks do not have a slot for physical locks.
+Unlike some PCs, MacBooks do not have a slot for <strong>physical lock</strong> as many Windows PCs have.

-So to put a Mac at the end of a cable, consider the docking station from Landing Zone.
+To put a Mac at the end of a cut-proof cable, consider the docking station from Landing Zone.
-Install the driver at
+Install its driver from:

    <a target="_blank" href="
    https://landingzone.net/driver-lxd">